 The study in San José, Costa Rica is led by Dr. Rafael Monge-Rojas from the Instituto Costarricense de Investigación y Enseñanza en Nutrición y Salud (INCIENSA).

 - Influence of sensory and cultural perceptions of white rice, brown rice and beans by Costa Rican adults in their dietary choices.
-Monge-Rojas R, Mattei J, Fuster T, Willett W. Appetite.
+Monge-Rojas R, Mattei J, Fuster T, Willett W, Campos H. Appetite.
 Oct.
 2014;81:200-208.